eeerlend/macup-dotfiles-icloud/README.md

 )
 ```

-... following the `filename:chmod` pattern.
+The list follows the `filename:chmod` pattern.
 All filenames should be relative to your HOME directory, `$HOME/`